 Finding Insights within the Data

-Now that you have collected a substantial amount of data, how can you use it to find insights into the customer experience?
-A recent Harvard Business Review2 article highlighted seven categories to focus on when you’re looking to shake up the status quo.
+Now that you have collected a substantial amount of customer experience data, let’s discuss how to use analytics to find insights and improve the customer experience.
+Check out the below categories to consider when you’re looking to shake up the status quo.

 - Anomalies –Look at places where the result deviates from the norm.
 These statistical anomalies can identify areas of potential breakage in the customer experience.

 - Confluence – Identify where trends, such as economic and social (e.g., consumer spending habits and mobility trends), intersect with each other.
 The confluence of these trends can reveal new insights or opportunities.

 - Frustrations –Processes that result in poor outcomes, higher escalation rates or frequent complaints from frontline employees can pinpoint areas where resolution may be cumbersome or ineffective.